5 Minute Read

 Colorado River Trail: Blue Heron Section

-The flattest mountain biking trail on our list, the Blue Heron Section of the Colorado Riverfront Trail is 3.5 long and has an average gradient of 0%.
+The flattest mountain biking trail on our list, the Blue Heron Section of the Colorado Riverfront Trail is 3.5 miles long and has an average gradient of 0%.
 On the Blue Heron Section, you can coast along the riverside and enjoy the scenery at a leisurely pace.

 Intermediate Mountain Biking Trails